TeslaCrest/TeslaDashFusion/README.md

 Here's a short list of upcoming features or features that would be nice to have:

+- Chose desired duration of exported video (trim the 2, 3 or 5 final minutes of original footage)
 - Example of layouts to help user chose the right layout
 - Overall GUI improvement
 - Showing a global progression instead of the console output, by example: "Processing subfolder 5 of 150"